vibhore-gupta/docker-kubernetes/README.md

 # docker-kubernetes
-How to run dotnet webapi in kubernetes cluster using docker images
+How to run dotnet webapi in kubernetes cluster using docker images.
+This project has two services
+1. PlatformService
+2. CommandService